SunkesulaVijayKumar/SunkesulaVijayKumar/README.md

 - 👋 Hi, I’m @sunkesulavijaykumar
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Development
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate with #developers as well as #coders
 - 📫 How to reach me ...2100040219ece@gmail.com